 The secrets in her mother’s diary are destined to change more than her outlook on her present situation . . . and in ways she never imagined possible!

 Have I ever mentioned I hate my life?
+Of course, I have!
 Well, let me mention it again.
 I hate my life!
 Okay, maybe I don’t hate it, hate it, but still, I wish I could have my way for some things more than I do.

 Mostly for like being able to see Rodney whenever I want to.
 Mom keeps saying no to even letting me see him if we’re with a bunch of other people.

-We meet where and whenever we can.
-Like, sometimes I say I’m going to a friend’s house, and we meet in the park downtown.
+So, I hate to have to confess, we meet where and whenever we can.
+Like, sometimes I say I’m going to Cyndi’s or Keighley’s house, and he and I meet in the park downtown.

-He’s so cute—I know, I know–I’ve told you that before.
+He’s sooo good looking!—I know, I know—I’ve told you that before.
 But, I can’t help it!
-So tall, with dark hair and dark eyes!
+Tall, with dark hair and dark eyes!
 He’s a senior, and I’m a freshman.
 Not that I care about the age difference.
 I’m going to be fifteen in just a few weeks.
+So, I’ll be closer to his age.
 It’s just so cool that an older guy thinks I’m hot and worth his time.

-Our principal, Mrs. Robertson, always says things like, “Boys will be boys.” like it’s an okay excuse for them to do what they want to do.
-But if it’s a girl doing stuff . . . well, she’s a slut, a hussy, a whore . . . [insert other insults here].
-Don’t you just love the stupid unfair double standards?
+Then there’s our principal, Mrs. Robertson, who always says things like, “Boys will be boys.” like it’s a fine and acceptable excuse for them to do what they want to do—right or wrong.
+But if it’s a girl doing stuff . . . well, she’s a slut, a hussy, a whore . . . (insert other insults here).
+Don’t you just love the stupid unfair double standards here?!
+Makes us girls crazy angry sometimes!

-Terrific . . . now what?
+Oh, hang on . . now what?
 Sounds like another argument.
+What’s up with them lately?

-Dad’s yelling again.
-Mom doesn’t holler much.
-But I’m sure she’s telling him yet again how tired she is of him always going off somewhere with Uncle Joe and never coming home till whenever—when there’s so much to do around here.
+Dad’s yelling at Mom like I’ve never heard him do before.
+Not like what I’m hearing now, anyway.
+Mom rarely yells, no matter how mad she gets.
+I know she’s tired of him always going off somewhere with Uncle Dannie and never coming home till whenever, and who can blame her?
+There’s tons of stuff to be done around here.
 My room could use some paint and a new carpet.
-Other parts of the house need more than just paint.
+Other parts of the house need more than that.
 God knows my lazy brothers aren’t going to offer any sort of help!
 Lazy loonies.
-The bunch of ‘em!

 But all they do is eat, sleep and play video games.
-While they’re saving virtual worlds, they’re destroying ours, trashing the place in good shape!
+While they’re saving virtual worlds, they’re destroying ours, trashing the place like a bunch of tornadoes!
 I pick up my messes—most of the time.
 Not picking up theirs!

-O Self, if only you could’ve been an only child!
+O Self, if only I could’ve been an only child!
+Alas, I am not!

-Well, I can’t concentrate with Dad yapping at Mom like this.
-Hope she finds something amusing about this disagreement soon!
-Friday and yesterday, she finally did find something funny about the whole situation.
-He wanted to keep it going, but then he couldn’t go on, started chuckling himself.
+Okay, I can’t concentrate with Dad yapping at Mom like this.
+Hope she finds something amusing about this disagreement soon like she did yesterday.
+Everything’s cool once she starts laughing.
+He acted like he wanted to keep it going, but then he started chuckling a little himself.
 I don’t know how she can see a funny side to their fights, but she does.
-Everything’s cool once she starts laughing.
+He still left but at least it was a peaceful parting.

 Going to go see what’s up this time and report back later.

-Nothing else for me to do, anyway, since I’m Marooned on Planet EARTH!!!!!!
+Nothing else for me to do anyway since I’m Marooned on Planet EARTH for the rest of my life!!!!!

 “Oh, come on, J.E.!
-You’ve practically been living over at your brother’s for weeks!
+You’ve practically been living over at Danny’s place for weeks!
 You do recall you have a family here, right?
-You promised the kids a trip to Disney World on their spring vacation.
-That’s not far off, J.E!
-We should’ve made arrangements by now.”
+You promised the kids you’d take them ice skating this afternoon.”

-“What you’re saying is that your promises to your brother, are far more important than those to your kids!”
+“So, your promises to your brother are far more important than those to your kids!”

 “They’re kids.
 They’ll get over it!”